bsouthga/blog/app/posts/color-gradients-with-python.md

             "{0:x}".format(v) for v in RGB])
 ```

-With colors as vectors, gradients can then be thought of as functions of colors, with each component of $\vec{c}$ evolving for different input values.
+With colors as vectors, gradients can then be thought of as functions of colors, with each component of @@@\vec{c}@@@ evolving for different input values.

 ## Linear Gradients and Linear Interpolation